How International Schools in Asia Stream $2,500 Tournaments Live

 Alex's search query to his network: "I'm looking for something simple and clean and easy to use."

 The criteria weren't for his own benefit: "Definitely for the other users, for the students and for the purposes of longevity."
+He needed a streaming-ready scoreboard that students could operate independently.

 Laptop showing live stream of school sports game on a kitchen table Grandparents thousands of miles away can watch their grandchild's basketball tournament live—bridging the distance between international school families